mathisnozais/MycPten/README.md

   - link Cell ranger
   - link CITE seq count

-In order to re do Fastq preprocessing you can follow guidelines and script here : link to readm me 01_FASTQ_Preprocessing

 #### Seurat analysis
 - Seurat Html report containing figures generated in R from article can be downloaded here : link githtml report
 - Seurat rmd script to reproduce the analysis can be found here : link to git script Rmd script can be found here : link script

-In order to re do Seurat Analysis you can follow guidelines and script here : link to Readme 02_Seurat_analysis

 #### Docker and Singularity images
 Singularity/Docker images and Robj are all availabe in Zenodo : link